 We liked Power Knot because the machine’s byproduct is just grey water and we can directly send it through our sewage system.
 That gives us an end result without having to worry about it anymore.
 Further, the machine is capable of ingesting the most variety of food waste that are generated at our resort and with an LFC-500 we are able to manage all of our food waste without having to throw it to landfills.

-Learn more about the LFC biodigester in our upcoming webinar.
+Learn more about the LFC biodigester here.